inmanta/inmanta-core/docs/install.rst

 ``autostart_on_start`` setting is set to true.

-Configure the autostart_agent_map via the std::AgentConfig entity
+Configuring the autostart_agent_map via the std::AgentConfig entity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :inmanta:entity:`std::AgentConfig` entity provides functionality to add an entry to the ``autostart_agent_map`` of a